SpenceKonde/DxCore/megaavr/libraries/EEPROM/README.md

 This function returns an `EEPtr` pointing at the location after the last EEPROM cell.
 Used with `begin()` to provide custom iteration.

 **Note:** The `EEPtr` returned is invalid as it is out of range.
-See the warning about invalid addresses above.

-### EEPROM corruption due to low supply voltage
+## EEPROM corruption due to low supply voltage
 If the power supply voltage is insufficient (as in, below operating specifications) while writing to the EEPROM, corruption can result; this includes the case where power is cut entirely while writing to the EEPROM.
 This phenomenon is described in the "Preventing Flash/EEPROM corruption" section (9.3.3) of the datasheet.
 Enabling the Brown-Out Detect functionality ("burn bootloader" required after changing those settings to apply them) will prevent this by holding the part in reset when below a minimum supply voltage.
-If BOD is for some reason unacceptable as a solution, the ADC could be used to read the supply voltage to ensure that it is within a normal operating range prior to writing to the EEPROM.
+Even better would be to use the VLM to detect when the operating voltage is perilously close to the BOD threshold.
+Alternate methods of ensuring that there is not expected to be a power failure within the next 11 ms might include monitoring the supply voltage with the ADC.
+It is also important to practice good hardware design: particularly, you should have sufficient board-level decoupling capacitors to make sure the power can't drop out so quickly that a write might not finish.
+And if user action is the likely cause of the power loss, one could flash an LED while writing or similar.

+In extreme cases - if your application **must** save state in the event of unexpected power loss, your best hope might not using EEPROM, but FLASH!
+EEPROM.h uses the EEEWR mode, which  while it offers excellent write endurance, is very slow, potentially as long as 11ms/byte.
+Flash, on the other hand, can write 2 bytes in just 70 us.
+If you were to keep a page of flash pre-erased and ready for a panic dump, you would have the best hope of doing that with Flash.h in the VLM interrupt.
+You could then check for it on startup, copy it somewhere else, and erase the page again to be ready in the event of the net crash.
+An example of this may be added approximately when I have a chance, likely not for a while.